 The Minnesota Historical Society holds the largest single collection of Minnesota newspapers with dates ranging from 1849 to the present day.
 You can access obituaries in these papers by searching an online newspaper resource (view a list of free digital resources here) or by obtaining a date of death and locating the obituary on microfilm.
 Newspaper microfilm can be requested via Interlibrary loan.
 Please visit our website for additional information on this service.

 Generally, small-town newspapers publish more detailed obituaries that may include the places and dates of birth and marriage, survivors, and biographical information.
 In larger cities, particularly Minneapolis and St. Paul, the older daily newspapers did not publish obituaries as they do today.
-The biography card files collection at the Library often gives citations to obituaries.
+The biography card file collection at the Library often gives citations to obituaries.

-You can also have us search for your obituary for you for a fee by submitting an Obituary Research Request
+You can also have us search for your obituary for you for a fee by submitting an Obituary Research Request.

-Records of some county coroner offices (name of deceased person, conclusion as to cause of death, name of coroner and other relevant information) can be found at MNHS.
+Records of some county coroner offices (name of deceased person, conclusion as to cause of death, name of coroner, and other relevant information) can be found at MNHS.
 The coroner records are filed in the county district court records.
 To locate records available at the Library search the library catalog using the keyword [county name] county coroner.

 The State Archives also holds records of Corpse Permits from 1898-1912.